stuartpb/seattledsa-rules/bylaws.md

 ## ARTICLE I.	Name.

-The name of the Local shall be Seattle Democratic Socialists of America, a not-for-profit corporation.
+The name of the Local shall be Spud Smedley's Seattle Democratic Socialists of America, a not-for-profit corporation.

 ## ARTICLE II.
 Purpose.